mdn/content/files/en-us/learn/common_questions/what_is_a_domain_name/index.md

 - If you want to get hands-on, it's a good time to start digging into design and explore [the anatomy of a web page](/en-US/docs/Learn/Common_questions/Common_web_layouts).
 - It's also worth noting that some aspects of building a website cost money.
 Please refer to [how much it costs to build a web site](/en-US/docs/Learn/Common_questions/How_much_does_it_cost).
 - Or read more about [Domain Names](https://en.wikipedia.org/wiki/Domain_name) on Wikipedia.
-- You can also find [here](https://howdns.works/) a fun and colorful explanation of how DNS woks.
+- You can also find [here](https://howdns.works/) a fun and colorful explanation of how DNS works.